Blueprint Travelers - Travel Site

 The ride Across the Border

 Then, you are ready for your pirogue ride, which takes about 15 minutes to cross the river to the port on the other side.
-When you arrive at the port, you will need to go to the immigration office.
+There is also a car ferry which you can take to cross the border, but the most unique and fastest way is to travel by pirogue.
+When you arrive at the port, you will need to go to the immigration office to show them a few forms that you filled out prior to your border crossing and get officially stamped into the country.
 You may be approached by taxi drivers here who will offer to take you to Paramaribo.
 If you want a guaranteed ride at a negotiated price, you can pre-reserve a transport to take you to Paramaribo after your border crossing.
-Prior to taking a taxi, you will need to go to the immigration office and get stamped into the country.
-There are a few forms that you will need to fill out prior to your border crossing.

 A wooden pirogue with a wooden roof painted orange and going across the river to cross the border between French Guiana and Suriname